Starck43/prestige-remont/README.md

 To view a live example, **[click here](https://react-portfolio-template.netlify.app/)**.

-Just change `src/yourdata.js` to get your personal portfolio.
-Feel free to use it as-is or customize it as much as you want.
+Just change `src/main.js` to get your personal data.

-But if you want to **contribute** and make this much better for other developer have a look at [Issues](https://github.com/chetanverma16/react-portfolio-template/issues).

-If you created something awesome and want to contribute then feel free to open an [pull request](https://github.com/chetanverma16/react-portfolio-template/pulls).

-## Features
-- Responsive
-- Modern Design
-- Clean Animations
-- Easy to use

 ## Sections
 ✔️ Header
 ✔️ Work
 ✔️ About
+✔️ Promotion
+✔️ Offers
 ✔️ Skills
-✔️ Contact
+✔️ Footer

 ## How To Use